wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 tags.
 A block is only inserted into the data array (and evicts an existing block) when the block is referenced for the second time.
-Although the design successfully increases overall performance by reducing unnecessary insertions that will never be re-referenced, the paper noted that it also incurs a huge metadata overhead on the cache, making it impractical.
+Although the design successfully increases overall performance by reducing unnecessary insertions that will never be re-referenced, the paper noted that it also incurs a huge metadata overhead on the cache, which makes it infeasible.

+Instead of adding extra tags, the paper observes that extra tags can be obtained "for free" from a super-block based cache, which can also be potentially compressed.
+In a super-block based cache, each tag encodes four (or even more) consecutive blocks in the address space, 4i, 4i + 1, 4i + 2, and 4i + 3.
+Each block has its own state bits, and they react independently to coherence events.
+Multiple tags can co-exist in the same set, as long as they encode disjoint set of blocks.